-Those with a master’s degree will have a minimum of a 33-hour course of study.
-Masters prepared students holding a certificate in advanced practice nursing may choose the APRN concentration and all students may choose the Nurse Executive concentration.
+All applicants must hold a master’s degree and will have a minimum of a 33-hour course of study.
+All students may choose the Nurse Executive concentration – 39 hours option and Masters prepared students holding a certificate in advanced practice nursing may complete the 33-hour program – no concentration – which will expand on the APRN role.
 The DNP program can be completed online however campus visits may be required for project proposal defense and final project defense.

 To earn a degree, the student must

 - Complete graduate residency of at least 18 graduate hours for three consecutive semesters.

 - Complete an approved program of study.

 - Complete a minimum 1,000 clinical hours.
 Credit will be given via a gap analysis for some clinical hours earned during the Master’s program.
 Each student, after admission will be required to submit a portfolio for evaluation of clinical hours and after evaluation, the required number of hours required in the DNP program will be outline prior to matriculation.

 - Have a cumulative GPA of at least 3.0 and earn a 3.0 or better in all required classes and courses number 700 or higher.

 *Please note: Currently the BSN to DNP program is undergoing curriculum revision and is not currently accepting new students.